Matt Zbrog

 Read on to get our step-by-step guide to becoming a forensic counselor.

 After graduating high school, aspiring forensic counselors must earn a bachelor’s degree.
 Majors that revolve around psychology are the ideal choice for aspiring forensic counselors and programs that focus on forensic psychology specifically.
-Admissions requirements vary from school to school, but generally include some combination of the following: a competitive high school GPA (3.0 or greater); SAT and ACT scores; letters of recommendation; and a personal essay.
+Admissions requirements vary from school to school but generally include some combination of the following: a competitive high school GPA (3.0 or greater); SAT and ACT scores; letters of recommendation; and a personal essay.

-Maryville University offers an online bachelor of arts in forensic psychology that lays the groundwork for graduate-level education.
-The curriculum covers the intersection of three distinct areas: psychology, criminal justice, and social science.
-Courses include criminal behavior; juvenile delinquency; abnormal psychology; investigations; and policy psychology.
+Courses include criminal behavior; juvenile delinquency; abnormal psychology; criminal investigations; and police psychology.
 The program consists of 128 credits and courses are designed to meet American Psychological Association standards.

 Students in this program automatically earn a 12-credit data literacy in psychology certificate, which verifies an individual’s ability to assess a crime’s psychological impact on individuals, groups, and society, and bolsters one’s credentials as an expert witness.
 Students can transfer up to 90 credits of courses from bachelor’s or associate’s degree programs.